-Trump slams Justice Department, says will stay 'uninvolved'
+Trump says 'I will stay uninvolved' after slamming Sessions, Justice Dept

 “I don’t know how you would impeach somebody who’s done a great job,” he said.
 “If I got impeached, I think the market would crash.”

-Reporting by Doina Chiacu; Editing by Steve Orlofsky
+Reporting by Doina Chiacu; Editing by Steve Orlofsky and Bill Trott